UGA – Public Health – Comparative Healthcare Systems in Europe

 See "Cost of Attendance" sheet at the top of this page for dollar estimates.
 Basic cost breakdown for study abroad includes:

 Speak with a UGA Financial Aid Advisor about how to apply the HOPE scholarship and other financial aid to study abroad expenses.

 - Program fee for student travel (including accommodations, group excursions, etc.);

 - Satisfactory academic and disciplinary records, and strong references.

 Admissions are rolling after the Nov.
 1 decision date, and only applications marked "complete" by that time will receive a decision.
 Admission decisions will be sent via the studyaway.uga.edu application portal.
-Students will have 2 weeks to accept or decline an admission offer before the spot passes to another candidate.
+Students will have 1 week to accept or decline an admission offer before the spot passes to another candidate.
 Students who accept the offer of admission must pay a non-refundable $300 deposit within 2 weeks to confirm their place in the program and register for courses.
-Priority will be given to graduate students and upper-level undergraduate students until November 1.
 If a deposit is not made within 2 weeks of committing to the program, a student from the wait list will be added and the originally accepted student will be placed on the wait list.

 Dr. Lesley Clack, Program Director

 311D Wright Hall